 You can access this greenway by buses #16, 40, 41, 61, 72, 78, 90.

 You can access this section of the Mississippi Greenway from the Convention Center Station and the Arch-Laclede’s Landing Station.

-This greenway is accessible by car.
-Parking is available at the Biddle Street Trailhead, you can also park in Riverfront park, or on the Illinois side of the Chain of Rocks Bridge.
+ALERT: The parking lot on the Missouri side of the Old Chain of Rocks is closed.
+Do NOT be tempted to park along the side of Riverview Drive on the Missouri side of the Old Chain of Rocks Bridge.
+Cars parking in this area are frequently targeted by thieves.
+Make sure you have a pleasant visit by parking on the Illinois side of the Chain of Rocks Bridge!
 If you park in Riverfront Park, you will have to walk or ride 1.5 miles to access the Missouri side of the Old Chain of Rocks Bridge.

 Things To Do

 You can explore history at the Jefferson National Expansion Memorial (AKA The Arch!).
 Check out the National Park Service website for more information.

 You can access the Mississippi River to fish along the majority of the trail.

 This paved trail in the Mississippi River Greenway is flat, and offers limited shade.
 It parallels the Mississippi River and winds it way through both sides of the flood wall that protects the city of St. Louis.

 Please use caution when walking or riding on this trail because some sections are considered a levee road; you may see vehicles from adjacent businesses who are authorized to drive on the trail.